Epikta2/WNET-uploader/PRODUCTION-ENVIRONMENT-DOCUMENTATION.md

 ---

 **📋 Summary:** Production system is stable and operational, handling real broadcast video uploads with 85% success rate.
-VPS acceleration planned but not yet deployed.
 System ready for improvements and scaling.

 ---